 - Sugar in 1 Hershey’s Milk Chocolate Bar = 24g

 Yes, I know.
 Some of the sugar in the chocolate milk comes from the milk itself.
-And the chocolate milk does have more protein and calcium -- that's why you tolerate the sugar.
-You may be surprised to find out that chocolate milk isn't as healthy as you thought.
+And the it does have more protein and calcium — that’s why you tolerate the sugar.
+You may be surprised to find out that chocolate milk isn’t as healthy as you thought.

 Remember the NuVal scoring system which ranks foods from 1 to 100, with 100 being the most nutrition?
 This is how they rate the milk choices.